Tag: Glenrowan

 The Big Ned Kelly, Glenrowan, Victorua

-He might be modeled after the most brutal, bloodthirsty bushranger in Aussie history, but the only thing the Big Ned Kelly is going to steal is your heart!
+He might be modeled after the most brutal, bloodthirsty bushranger in Aussie history, but the only thing The Big Ned Kelly is going to steal is your heart!
 The six-metre-tall buckethead prefers taking photos to taking hostages, but is still very much on the most wanted list of anyone travelling through rural Victoria!

 Bucketloads of Big Bushrangers

 Glenrowan has become a Mecca for Ned-Heads, so it’s no surprise there’s actually been three Big Bushrangers banged up over the years.
-The first, constructed in 1980, was stolen by a group of street toughs and dumped in a nearby river – a sad, if somewhat appropriate end.
-The second lives inside the Glenrowan Tourist Centre and can only be seen for a fee.
-Ah, Ned, pinching money from the public once again!
+The town erected the first in 1980.
+A group of street toughs stole him one stormy night and dumped him in a nearby river – a sad, if somewhat appropriate, end.

-He’s not the only king-sized Kelly around, though, because he has an almost identical twin brother up in Maryborough, Queensland.
-Ol’ Ned never went within a few thousand kilometres of the Banana State, so this version wins the award for authenticity.
-As an added bonus, you can have your photo taken with this Ned and then brag to your chums that you went to Maryborough – how wonderful!
+As an added bonus, you can have your photo taken with this Ned and then brag to your chums that you went on a tropical holiday to Maryborough – how wonderful!

 Glenrowan is home to a number of shops selling Ned Kelly memorabilia, and the prices are reasonable so it’s not highway robbery.
 There’s an educational trail that rambles around the town’s historical sites, and you’ll have the crime of your life gaining insight into Ned’s last stand.
-The Glenrowan Hotel, which is right next door to where Ned was taken down, is a pleasant pub where the only shots to be found these days are served by the barman.

 Ned’s last stand

-They say you should never judge a book by its cover; well, you should never judge a Big Thing by the fact he’s wearing a terrifying metal suit and carrying a shotgun.
 Ned’s one of the largest men I’ve ever been with, and a bad boy with a heart of gold.
 Nobody should have to twist your armour to go see him!